arduino/docs-content/content/hardware/04.pro/boards/portenta-c33/tutorials/user-manual/content.md

 ## Arduino IoT Cloud

-The Portenta C33 is fully compatible with the Arduino Cloud IoT, making it easy to develop professional IoT applications fast.
-By using the IoT Cloud, you can, for example, monitor sensor data, control your board and actuators connected to it remotely, and update your device's firmware remotely also.
+The Portenta C33 is fully compatible with the Arduino Cloud IoT, making it easy to develop professional applications in a simple and fast way.
+By using the IoT Cloud, you can, for example, monitor sensor data, control your board and actuators connected to it remotely, and update your device's firmware via OTA.

 ***To use the Arduino IoT Cloud, you need an account.
 If you do not have an account, create one for free [here](https://cloud.arduino.cc/).
 To use the Arduino Web Editor or Arduino IoT Cloud, the Arduino Create Agent must be running on your computer.
 You can install the Arduino Create Agent [here](https://create.arduino.cc/getting-started/plugin/welcome).***